liveahero-wiki/liveahero-wiki.github.io/_charas/hisaki.md

 TOUCH = "Whoa, hey, no touching! <br>This fur coat's my pride and joy, I don't need it all mussed up...<br>wa-, you can't rub my belly either!?"
 TRAIN = "Come on, let's play!"
 TRAINED = "E-even for me this is a little tough?!"
+EVENTA = "To think that my latest invention is being used like this!<br>I admit that it's very clever, but I will not allow it!<br>This won't end with just a spanking!"
+EVENTB = "Heheh, I'm really popular you know!<br>At valentine's I usually get so many chocolate, it's a trouble.<br>….Eh, that's why I'm fat?
+L-leave it!"

 %}